Koga deck

 • All the main Pokémon, except Koffing, are plagued by a high Retreat Cost.
 While Koga’s effect helps mitigate this, it uses up your Supporter card for the turn.
 Grimer, on top of a 3 retreat cost, cannot be brought back to the hand using Koga.

 • Muk’s attack is also quite expensive.
 As a result, you cannot smoothly transition from a turn 1 Grimer to a turn 2 Muk ready to use Venoshock.
 This is a huge loss in tempo that no Energy Acceleration effect can salvage: there are none for D types in Genetic Apex.
+This is why Arbok is considered a better partner for Weezing currently.

 • For lack of a D Pokémon ex, and if you haven’t set up Poison before attacking with Muk, the overall damage output of the deck is mediocre.